 At the Cathedral, we love children and seek to create an environment that is welcome, safe, and fun.
 We offer nursery care for children ages 0-3 starting at 9:00 for our Christian Formation time until after the 10:30 service.

 We encourage families to worship together on Sundays.
 But we know the sermon can be a challenging time for kids (and their parents!).
-So on the 2nd and 4th Sundays, children ages 4-8 are invited to a time of teaching and fun called Cathedral Kids during the sermon at the 10:30 service.
+So on the 2nd and 4th Sundays, children ages 4-5th grade are invited to a time of teaching and fun called Cathedral Treehouse during the sermon at the 10:30 service.
 Kids return to their parents before our Communion liturgy.